Student Cards and Law Students' Study Area

 University holidays: 10am–6pm

-All students will also have access to the following study spaces.
+All students also have access to study spaces in other libraries and buildings.
 These have variable opening hours depending on the building and the time of year:

 Requests for access to other Melbourne Law School locations or extended access outside of opening hours, will not be granted.